KendallCole/Trie/README.md

-# Trie / Prefix Tree
+# Luau Trie / Prefix Tree
-Trie / prefix tree implementation intended for ROBLOX development.
+Trie / prefix tree implementation intended for ROBLOX luau development.
 Examples of use could be increasing text search speeds, predictive text, approximate string matching etc.

 Note that this implementation is case sensitive.